ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/nft-minting-guide.md

 # Step by step NFT collection minting

 ## 👋 Introduction
-Non-fungible tokens, or NFTs, have become one of the hottest topics in the world of digital art and collectibles.
+Non-fungible tokens (NFTs) have become one of the hottest topics in the world of digital art and collectibles.
 NFTs are unique digital assets that use blockchain technology to verify ownership and authenticity.
 They have opened up new possibilities for creators and collectors to monetize and trade digital art, music, videos, and other forms of digital content.
 In recent years, the NFT market has exploded, with some high-profile sales reaching millions of dollars.
-In this article, we will build our NFT collection on TON step by step.
+In this article, we will build an NFT collection on TON step by step.

 **This is the beautiful collection of ducks you will create by the end of this tutorial:**